Liam-WB/filmfeed/README.md

 ##### Movies page

 The movies page is simply a tool for users to search a movie, and have it return the movie data.
 As explained in the backend README file, the method for fetching the Open Movie DataBase data in this page is all done via the frontend, as the data is readonly and does not need to be stored.
 The page consists of a very simple search bar and search button for users to input a movie they're trying to look up.
 The search query will then make a request to the OMDB API and return the movie with the closest title to the search query, or it'll return an error saying the movie was not found.
 Upon successfully fetching a movie, a secondary component is displayed holding all the movie data for the user to read through.
+The movie is then also added to the database to store with extra data such as the user's movie ratings.
+Each movie updates the url bar with the uri encoded search query for easy navigation and accessibility around the site.

 ![MoviesPage1](/md_images/Screenshot%202024-03-25%20153111.png)